 In 1539 Ludwig Dietz published the famous edition, "Reynke Vosz de Olde" with beautiful copper engravings attributed to Erhard Altdorfer (see external link).

-The text itself is the same as in Lübeck, but the many instructive "glosses" that end the chapters, was replaced by a "Jüngere Glosse" to give the reader the proper Protestant understanding of the story.
-In the margins are added quotes by Sebatian Brant, Freidank, and small figures (right).
+The text itself is the same as in Lübeck, but the many instructive "glosses" that end the chapters, were replaced by a "Jüngere Glosse" to give the reader the proper Protestant understanding of the story.
+In the margins were added quotes by Sebastian Brant, Freidank, and small figures (right).

 The Protestant "younger Glosse" is six times as voluminous as the Catholic one from Lübeck and is over 2,700 lines.
 Although the story of Reynke de Vos fills 6,844 verses, it almost drowns in a sea of prefaces, headlines, "glosses" and marginal commentaries.

 This edition became popular and was reprinted several times.
 In 1544 it was translated into High German — with 21 editions before 1621, where each print run may have been up to 10,000 copies.
 Perhaps it was one of those editions, which Lauremberg thought sounded like throwing an old pot against the wall"?(7)